 Some signs of disease in rabbits may be specific for certain conditions.
-More commonly, however, signs are vague and non-specific, such as a rabbit with a lack of appetite and lethargy, which can occur with many diseases including GI stasis, uterine cancer, and even kidney or liver failure.
+More commonly, however, signs are vague and non-specific, such as lack of appetite and lethargy, which can occur with many diseases including GI stasis, uterine cancer, and even kidney or liver failure.
 Drooling or slobbers from dental disease may be noted as matted and discolored hair at the corners of the mouth or under the chin.

 You should be concerned if your rabbit’s appetite deviates at all from normal and you should take your rabbit to your veterinarian immediately for an evaluation.
 If a rabbit misses even one meal, this is a cause for concern and should be promptly investigated.